ARUP-NGS/BMFtools/MANUAL.md

     VCF Header Fields:
     * BMF_VET:  1 if a variant passes, 0 otherwise.
+    * BMF_QUANT: Estimated quantity given observation for each allele.
     * BMF_UNIOBS: Number of unique observations supporting a variant at that position.
     * BMF_DUPLEX: Number of duplex observations supporting a variant at that position.
     * BMF_FAIL: NUmber of reads at position failing filters.